-Freight forwarding is the shipment of goods from one destination to another through a single or several carriers via rail, ship, air or highway.
-It acts as an intermediary that provides logistics services to transport cargo and handles the relevant shipping process via a network that includes third parties.
+Freight forwarding is the shipment of goods from one destination to another through single or multiple carriers via rail, ship, air, or highway.
+It acts as an intermediary that provides logistics services to transport cargo and handles the relevant shipping process via a network that includes third parties and shipping routes.

 What does a freight forwarder do?